Real-Skill/scaffolding/README.md

 If you have solved **Symfony 2 - Exercise 4 - Simple CRUD** then You can copy `Employee` entity to this branch and step 1 will be done.
 `git checkout task/4-simple-crud -- src/AppBundle/Entity/Employee.php`

-In this exercise creating any form is not required.
-If You want to experiment with created app You can use for example chrome extansion called **[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?utm_source=chrome-ntp-icon)**.

 ## Goals

 In order to complete this exercise you will need to follow these steps: